HarmonicLabs/plu-ts/README.md

 the on-chain part will take care of smart contracts creation the off-chain one will allow for transaction creation (so will take care of smart contracts interaction, among all the off-chain stuff)

+## Sponsors ❤️

+the [sponsors.md](./sponsors.md) file contains a list of supportes of this project.

+Everyone of them is special and is contribuitng in making this software aviable for everyone.

 ## Get Started

 You can start playing with `plu-ts` by running the following command in your project root directory